FreeEbooktion/regluit/README.md

 1. Edit `settings/me.py` with proper mysql and redis configurations.
 1. Edit  `settings/keys/common.py` and `settings/keys/host.py` with account and key information OR if you have the ansible vault password, run `ansible-playbook create_keys.yml` inside the vagrant directory.
 1. `echo 'export DJANGO_SETTINGS_MODULE=regluit.settings.me' >> ~/.virtualenvs/regluit/bin/postactivate`
-1. `deactivate ; workon regluit`
+1. `deactivate; work on regular`
-1. `django-admin.py migrate --noinput`
+1. `Django-admin.py migrate --input`
-1. `django-admin.py loaddata core/fixtures/initial_data.json core/fixtures/bookloader.json` populate database with test data to run properly.
+1. `Django-admin.py load data core/fixtures/initial_data.json core/fixtures/bookloader.json` populate the database with test data to run properly.
-1. `django-admin.py celeryd --loglevel=INFO` start the celery daemon to perform asynchronous tasks like adding related editions, and display logging information in the foreground.
+1. `Django-admin.py celery --loglevel=INFO` start the celery daemon to perform asynchronous tasks like adding related editions, and display logging information in the foreground.
-1. `django-admin.py celerybeat -l INFO` to start the celerybeat daemon to handle scheduled tasks.
+1. `Django-admin.py celery beat -l INFO` to start the celery beat daemon to handle scheduled tasks.
-1. `django-admin.py runserver 0.0.0.0:8000` (you can change the port number from the default value of 8000)
+1. `Django-admin.py run server 0.0.0.0:8000` (you can change the port number from the default value of 8000)
 1. make sure a [redis server](https://redis.io/topics/quickstart) is running
 1. Point your browser to http://localhost:8000/

 CSS development

 1. We used Less version 2.8 for CSS. http://incident57.com/less/.
-We use minified CSS.
+We use the minified CSS.
 1. New CSS development is using SCSS.
-Install libsass and django-compressor.
+Install libsass and Django-compressor.

 Production Deployment
 ---------------------

 OBSOLETE
-Below are the steps for getting regluit running on EC2 with Apache and mod_wsgi, and talking to an Amazon Relational Data Store instance.
+Below are the steps for getting regular running on EC2 with Apache and mod_wsgi, and talking to an Amazon Relational Data Store instance.
 Instructions for setting please are slightly different.

 1. create an ubuntu ec2 instance (e.g, go http://alestic.com/ to find various ubuntu images)